Does Falling Behind When Studying Harm the Future Career?

 The Role of Education in Career Development

 Whether it is about a small company or a big enterprise, all employers want to cooperate with educated and self-motivated workers who strive to improve themselves.
-Even though some people have managed to achieve incredible success without a diploma, they are rather an exception to the rule.
+Even though some people have achieved incredible success without a diploma, they are an exception to the rule.
 Higher education is not a luxury but a necessity nowadays.
 It helps open many doors and start making your way in life much faster.
 Nowadays, many adults get back to school to increase their career prospects and become more competitive in the market.

 Can Poor Academic Performance Affect Your Future Career?